cansuyolcu/NLP_with_BERT/README.md

 # NLP_with_BERT
-Movies reviews Semantic analysis using BERT
+Movies reviews Semantic analysis using BERT with ktrain library.